lilyzeiset/warehouse-backend-old/README.md

-# Backend for Project 1: Inveentory Management
+# Backend for Project 1: Inventory Management